 Birds naturally long to fly.
-Even if kept in the most comfortable cages, they still look for ways to escape into the sky to fly to their hearts’ content.
+Even if kept in the most comfortable cages, they still look for ways to escape into the sky and fly to their hearts’ content.

-What applies to birds applies much more so to the human spirit, which longs to fly in the infinite sky toward life and love eternal.
+Similarly, the human spirit longs to fly in the infinite sky toward life and love eternal.
 Something within us calls us to discover whatever exists beyond, in the vast unknown.
 Since time immemorial, that inner adventurer has inspired humans to face ferocious beasts and raging storms, to dive deep into the ocean and rise high into space, to probe inside atoms and inside psyches – seeking that elusive something which will thrill and fulfill.

 Unfortunately, though we are often dissatisfied, we don’t often become dissatisfied enough to look outside the cage, for the infinite.
 Why?
 Because materialistic culture allures us with seemingly infinite pathways to pleasure.
 Allured, we keep seeking forever in places where nothing lasts forever.

 Fortunately, the doors of the material cage open slightly on special moments when we start asking ourselves earnestly: “What really counts?”
 Such moments can occur when we are about to lose everything we hold dear or when everything we hold dear is exposed to be unfulfilling.